Tensile structure: Form-finding

 There are many different doubly curved forms, many of which have special mathematical properties.
-The most basic doubly curved from is the saddle shape, which can be a hyperbolic paraboloid (not all saddle shapes are hyperbolic paraboloids).
-This is a double ruled surface and is often used in both in lightweight shell structures (see hyperboloid structures).
+The most basic doubly curved from is the saddle shape, which can be a hyperbolic paraboloid structure (not all saddle shapes are hyperbolic paraboloids).
+This is a double ruled surface and is often used in both in lightweight shell structures.
 True ruled surfaces are rarely found in tensile structures.
 Other forms are anticlastic saddles, various radial, conical tent forms and any combination of them.

 Pretension

 Pretension is tension artificially induced in the structural elements in addition to any self-weight or imposed loads they may carry.
 It is used to ensure that the normally very flexible structural elements remain stiff under all possible loads.

 A day to day example of pretension is a shelving unit supported by wires running from floor to ceiling.
 The wires hold the shelves in place because they are tensioned – if the wires were slack the system would not work.

 Pretension can be applied to a membrane by stretching it from its edges or by pretensioning cables which support it and hence changing its shape.
 The level of pretension applied determines the shape of a membrane structure.